Sandeep-Pasumarthi/Fault-Detection-And-Prevention-In-AM/README.md

 * Web pages - html, css, bootstrap.
 * Routing - flask.
 * Workflow and deployement - gunicorn, heroku, github actions.

-## Process Followed
-1. Removed unimportant columns like UID(which is nothing but a unique identifier), Product ID(The detail is given in Type column).
-2. Generated schema for remaining columns excluding target.
-For numeric attributes, minimum and maximum are stored and for discrete attributes, unique values are stored.
-3. Exploratory Data Analysis.
-4. Initial Processing like removing skewness and feature engineering.
-5. Split data for training and testing.
-6. Encoding discrete columns using ordinal encoder.
-7. Scaling training data using robust scalar(for making outliers to fall in usual range) first and then using standard scalar(for normalizing data).
-8. Transforming and encoding test data using same scalars and encoder.
-9. Clustered train data using KMeans clustering.
-K=8 after experimenting with different values.
-10. Experimented different models like logistic regression, decision tree, random forest etc. But random forest gave importances to attributes better than other algorithms.
-11. Grid Search CV for hyper parameter tuning.
-12. Training random forest model and stored it.
-13. Removed unimportant features using random forest feature importances and trained again random forest model with new train data.
-14. Created prediction process.
-15. Created web pages for web application.
-16. Using flask created app.
-17. Deployed it in heroku platform using github actions.